E01N/Rock-Paper-Scissors-Lizard-Spock/README.md

     - The javascript page was put through Js Hint and came out with no errors.

+# Unfixed Bugs

+-  For some reason the chosen icons dont show in my deployed website but work perfectly in the live server and i can't seem to figure out why
+-  The rules modal isn't centered.

 # Deployment

 - Deployment of the site was done on GitHub.
 The steps of how are as follows: